 Add a few extra lines to your message

 Include some human-friendly wording in the message that forms the Quote Email.

 Try adding one or more sentences into your default Customer Email text (see Settings > Customer Emails).
 This would improve the ratio of content that is in sentence form.
 It could be a standard line describing your excellent service, or business guarantee or the like.

 A warning if you're sending email via your own domain

 If you’ve opted in to have Customer Emails sent via your own domain then we highly recommend verifying your domain to allow Quotient to send email on your behalf.
 Without this, your email may be at risk of being caught as spam.

 When all else fails, you can manually send the quote

-- copy the URL from up in the address bar
+- Copy the URL from the address bar

 - Paste the URL into a standard email message and send it to your customer.